Do I Have To Stay Keto Forever?

 There are going to be times in your life when you are going to want to take a break from keto.
 Maybe it’s a vacation or a holiday or you just flat out want to eat pizza for a while.
 While I do think we should always focus on at least being low-carb, it is inevitable that people may take a break from keto for a while.

 Fortunately, there has actually been some research done on this topic!
 Let’s break down one of the studies below:

-In the above study, the scientists used an approach for coming out of keto that I have personally tested myself and with some people that I have worked with.
-This approach is somewhat of a "slow carbohydrate reintroduction" and in the above study they did this by transitioning from keto to low-carb to Mediterranean and this approach allowed the subjects to maintain their improvements in body composition and even jump start further improvement once they started keto again!
+In the above study, the researchers used an approach for coming out of keto that I have personally tested myself and with some people that I have worked with.
+This approach is somewhat of a "slow carbohydrate reintroduction" and in the above study they did this by transitioning from keto to low-carb to Mediterranean.
+This approach allowed the subjects to maintain their improvements in body composition and even jump start further improvements once they started keto again!

 The Ketologist’s Guide

 I have tested several different methods for coming off of keto, below is a method that I have found to be most effective:

 Convert some of your fat intake over to protein intake and follow for 1-2 weeks.
 This could look something like:

 Transition #1: 40% Fat, 55% Protein, 5% Carb